About This Guide

 - The International Society for Technology in Education (ISTE) published Standards to provide a framework for innovation in education and help educators and education leaders worldwide prepare learners to thrive in work and life.

-Below are some commonly used words or phrases that may be helpful when engaging in discussions about online learning:
+Below are definitions for some commonly used words or phrases that may be helpful when engaging in discussions about online learning:

 Blended Learning: The Christensen Institute defines blended learning as a formal education program, in which a student learns 1) at least in part through online learning, with some element of student control over time, place, path, and/or pace; 2) at least in part in a supervised brick-and-mortar location away from home; and 3) the modalities along each student’s learning path within a course or subject are connected to provide an integrated learning experience.